Centre of Mass MCQ

 (d) None of these

-Option a – when a body is rotating
+Option a – When an object is rotating

-The centre of mass of a rigid body lies
+The center of mass of a rigid body can be located

 (a) inside the body